AmnonDrory/LidarRegistration/README.md

 6. *GC-RANSAC*: Some additions to [GC-RANSAC code](https://github.com/danini/graph-cut-ransac), including Edge-Length Constraints.

 ## Requirements
-There are minimal requirements for the code to create registration sets.
+The code for creating registration sets has quite minimal requirements.
 Reproducing our experiments, however, requires a variety of code packages, leading unfortunately to incompatibilities and complications.
 In the *Requirements* directory we provided .yml files that detail two environments we used: one for experiments involving the GC-RANSAC code base, and one for other experiments.
 To recreate these environment, we recommend running: